 Many people don’t realize the beneficial value of having plenty of saliva.
 Staying hydrated will keep the saliva flow going.
 Saliva is our single best defense against cavities.

 Let your dentist help

 Even your best efforts at preventing cavities will only take you so far without help from your dentist.
 When plaque turns into tartar, only your dentist or hygienist can remove it using professional teeth cleaning equipment.
 You should attend a dental cleaning at least once every six months to ensure that tartar doesn’t grow out of control and lead to cavity development.

 Learn More About Cavity Prevention

 Preventing cavities isn’t necessarily difficult, but it does take diligent hygiene and regular visits to your dentist.
-To learn more, schedule a consultation by calling Lake Forest Dental Arts in Lake Forest, IL, at 847-234-0517.
+To learn more about maintaining a winning smile, schedule a consultation by calling Lake Forest Dental Arts in Lake Forest, IL, at 847-234-0517.
 We also proudly serve residents of Chicago and all surrounding communities.